YagoLopez/material-light/README.md

 **Material Designt UI components for Angular 2 +**

-This library of components has been carefully designed to create light, easy of use and fast Angular 2 + user interfaces (Both for web and mobile apps).
+This library of components has been carefully designed to create light, easy to use and fast Angular 2 + user interfaces (Both for web and mobile apps).

 If you find this project useful and are going to use it, please give a star and credits to the author in your work.